 The Pokemon Trading Card Game (PTCG) is a card game that is based on Nintendo’s Pokemon franchise.
 Over the last few decades, it has launched many different cards.
-While most of the Pokemon cards are readily available to individuals wanting to include them in their collection, only the richest collectors can get their hands on the rarest Pokemon cards that exist.
+While most of the Pokemon cards are readily available to individuals wanting to include them in their collection, only the richest collectors and Pokemon Players Club members can get their hands on the rarest Pokemon cards that exist.

 So, which exactly are the rarest and most expensive Pokemon cards in the world, and how much are they worth?
 Let’s find out!